Pregnancy Calculator — Calculate Your Due Date

 Enter your last period date

-Enter the first day of your last menstrual period in Gregorian or Hijri calendar.
+Enter the first day of your last menstrual period in Gregorian calendar.

 Step 2